Are All Nonprofit Organizations Tax-Exempt?

 First, let's clarify what tax-exempt means.
 A fully exempt nonprofit may be exempt from most federal income taxes and some state taxes, such as sales and property taxes.
 Also, its donors may be able to take a tax deduction for their donations to the organization.

-The tax situation can be murky, however, since some activities that a charitable non-profit could be taxed, typically as an unrelated business activity.
+Some activities that a charitable non-profit could be taxed, typically as an unrelated business activity.
 That could occur when a nonprofit runs a business venture to supplement its income and when that activity is not related to the nonprofit's core mission.

 Likewise, individuals can only take a tax deduction when they donate to a charity if they itemize their deductions on their tax return.

-It is all to point out that nothing is simple, especially when it comes to the US tax code.
+In short, nothing is simple, especially when it comes to the US tax code.

 Charitable nonprofits that wish to become 501(c)(3) tax-exempt must meet three tests: